 The following options are available for teachers and educators in formal and informal learning settings:

 Teachers and Educators, have you considered a field trip to the Plankhouse?
 One of the main goals of the Plankhouse Project and the Ridgefield National Wildlife Refuge is to educate school aged children about the thriving culture and wildlife that existed on the Lower Columbia River prior to European American settlement.
-During the 2008-2009 school year over 3000 school aged children visited the Plankhouse, and Ridgefield National Wildlife Refuge.
-If you would like to receive more information on Environmental and Cultural Education or would like to schedule a trip to the refuge and/or Plankhouse, contact Josie Finley, Park Ranger and Volunteer Coordinator, at 360-887-4106 or firstname.lastname@example.org to receive a pre-visit trip questionnaire.
+Each school year over 3,500 students visit the Plankhouse and Ridgefield National Wildlife Refuge.
+If you would like to receive more information on Environmental and Cultural Education or would like to schedule a trip to the Refuge and Plankhouse, contact RidgefieldEducation@fws.gov, call the Refuge office at 360-887-4106, or visit the Education Page for more info.

 For teachers and students that can not make it out to the Plankhouse or would like pre-trip activities, the Discover Cathlapotle!
 Environmental and Heritage Education kit is available for loan.
 Educators in non-traditional learning environments can also borrow the kit.

 The Friends of the Ridgefield National Wildlife Refuge offer an Educator’s Field Trip Guide which includes Plankhouse information and activities.
 Teacher Trainings are also offered periodically throughout the year and teachers are able to get clock hours for their completion of the training.
 Check the calendar for upcoming teacher training or contact (360) 887-9495.

 Visiting the Plankhouse with your class?
 The Oregon Archaeological Society Provides Field Trip Grants to schools visiting historical or archaeologically significant sites!
 More information and the application can be found here: http://www.oregonarchaeological.org/school-field-trips-grant-program/